Making Jam from Scratch — How to Make Pectin

 Fumaric acid is a synthesized chemical.
 One process is to synthesize it from corn — GM corn.
 I prefer to avoid this in my family’s diet.
 Is there an organic alternative to Certo and other commercial pectins?
 Of course.

-Before the industrialization for our food, brilliant housewives made jams and jellies using the naturally occurring pectin found in fruit.
+Before the industrialization of our food, brilliant housewives made jams and jellies using the naturally occurring pectin found in fruit.
 Apples are rich in pectins, but so are many fruits including blueberries.

 One way to take advantage of the pectins of apples when making jam is to take 4 cooking apples*(different than eating apples — usually more tart) Peel, core and chop finely.
 Add the apples to 8 cups of fruit in the pan, when making jam.